 The keywords inherit!, val! and method! have the same semantics as inherit, val and method, but they additionally require the definition they introduce to be an overriding.
 Namely, method! requires method-name to be already defined in this class, val! requires inst-var-name to be already defined in this class, and inherit! requires class-expr to override some definitions.
 If no such overriding occurs, an error is signaled.

-As a side-effect, these 3 keywords avoid the warnings "method override" and "instance variable override".
-As of OCaml 3.12, the warning "method override" has to be enabled manually for backwards compatibility reasons.
+As a side-effect, these 3 keywords avoid the warnings 7 (method override) and 13 (instance variable override).
+Note that warning 7 is disabled by default.